Verifying the Operation of the USRP Using UHD and GNU Radio

 sudo uhd_images_downloader

-Example output from running uhd_images_downloader:
+Example output from uhd_images_downloader:

 Images destination: /usr/local/share/uhd/images